 Knowing who owns YouTube is becoming increasingly important as the video-sharing platform continues to attract a massive number of eyeballs, especially compared to traditional media.
 It hosts an eclectic array of content, from educational tutorials to personal vlogs curated by influencers.

 YouTube is known as the go-to video platform both for short- and long-term video content and is heavily influential on a global scale, from business to politics.
-Let's take a closer look.
+Let's explore who is behind this content machine.

 NASDAQ: GOOGL